Meet the Team

 Nina B. Wright, M.Ed.

-Nina Wright is an Associate Director for the DHSI STEM Impact Program, overseeing the STEM Undergraduate Research Experience (SURE).
+Nina Wright is the Associate Director for the DHSI Initiatives, including the HSI STEM Impact and Maestros grants.
 Nina brings skills and experience in building multi-disciplinary partnerships and a passion for helping underrepresented students succeed in college to her work in this position.
-Prior to joining the DHSI STEM Impact Program, she was the Executive Director of the College for All Texans Foundation and Senior Director of Development for the Texas Higher Education Coordinating Board.
+Prior to joining the DHSI Initiatives, she was the Executive Director of the College for All Texans Foundation and Senior Director of Development for the Texas Higher Education Coordinating Board.

 Nina earned her Bachelor of Science in Psychology and Master of Education in Counseling and Guidance here at Texas State University.
-She is married to Loyd Wright, Professor Emeritus, Psychology, and has a large and growing family, two beloved cats, and a sizeable rock collection.
-Come by to chat in Nueces 220; she’s always available to students and would love to hear about your research interests and career aspirations.
+She is married to Loyd Wright, Professor Emeritus, Psychology, and has a large and growing family: two big, beloved standard poodles--Charli the ball-lover and Barkley the clown.
+Come by to chat in Nueces 220 and and see her sizable rock and mineral collection.
+She’s always available to students and would love to hear about your career aspirations.

 Margaret G. Garry, M.A.

-Margaret Garry comes to the DHSI STEM IMPACT Program from PACE Advising Services, where she worked as an Academic Advisor and Student Development Specialist from September 2014 until July 2018.
-Prior to working at Texas State, she served as a Residence Director for three years at St. Edward’s University, where she earned a master’s degree in College Student Development.
-She grew up in Coupland, Texas and earned her undergraduate degree from St. John’s College in Santa Fe, NM, where she completed a curriculum focused on the careful reading and discussion of primary source texts in fields including Philosophy, Mathematics, Literature, Greek, French, Physics, Chemistry, and Music.
+Margaret came to the DHSI STEM IMPACT Program from PACE Advising Services, where she worked as an Academic Advisor and Student Development Specialist.
+Prior to working at Texas State, she served as a Residence Director at St. Edward’s University, where she earned a master’s degree in College Student Development.
+She grew up in Coupland, Texas and earned her undergraduate degree from St. John’s College in Santa Fe, NM.

 Student Development Specialist, College of Science & Engineering/DHSI STEM IMPACT Program